Li Qiang: Early life and education

-Li Qiang studied agricultural mechanization at the Ningbo Branch of Zhejiang Agricultural University (now Zhejiang Wanli College) from 1978 to 1982 after the resumption of Gaokao.
+Li Qiang studied agricultural mechanization at the Ningbo Branch of Zhejiang Agricultural University from 1978 to 1982.
 He studied sociology by correspondence at the private China Sociology Correspondence University (中国社会学函授大学; defunct in 2021) in Beijing from 1985 to 1987.

 Li attended Zhejiang University for on-the-job graduate studies in management engineering from 1995 to 1997 and the Central Party School for on-the-job graduate studies in world economics from 2001 to 2004.
-He attended Hong Kong Polytechnic University from 2003 to 2005 and received an executive Master of Business Administration in 2005.
+He attended Hong Kong Polytechnic University from 2003 to 2005 and received an executive Master of Business Administration (EMBA) in 2005.